-The Audit Committee has performed its duties assigned by the Board of Directors, in accordance with the Charter of Audit Committee.
+The Audit Committee has performed its duties and responsibilities according to the specified criterion of the Stock Exchange of Thailand and the Securities and Exchange Commission, in accordance with the Charter of Audit Committee and the assignment of the Board of Directors.
 All duties were performed independently, without any obstruction in accessing the Company's information, with the aim of achieving best practice, transparency, fairness and accountability.
 The check-and-balance method was also used in order to preserve the best benefit not only for the Shareholders, but also employees, stakeholders and other relevant persons.

-During 2023, the Audit Committee has held 5 meetings in total.
-Among these meetings, the Committee has opportunities to jointly discuss and review with the auditor the quarterly and annual financial statements, and with the internal auditor and the management to acknowledge the outcomes of the Company's internal audit results, and assess the sufficiency of the current internal control policy.
+During 2024, the Audit Committee has held 5 meetings in total.
+Among these meetings, the Committee has opportunities to jointly discuss and review with the auditor the quarterly, annual and consolidated financial statements, and with the internal auditor and the management to acknowledge the outcomes of the Company's internal audit results, and assess the sufficiency of the current internal control policy.
 This is a part of the good corporate governance.
 Details are explained below;